 Ullswater is aptly nicknamed ‘the world’s most beautiful lake’.

-Don’t forget to check out Ashness Bridge , Surprise view, the only new pier in 50 years (Aira Pier) and the magnificent waterfalls of Aira Force.
+Don’t forget to check out Ashness Bridge , Surprise view, the only new pier in 50 years (Aira Pier) and the magnificent waterfalls of Aira Force as well as glamping sites in the Lake District.

 The market towns of Penrith, Keswick and Kendall have their own hidden charms with warrens of cobbled streets and boutique shops.